Judge 4 walks, still at 60 HR; Yankees win AL East, top Jays

 TRAINER’S ROOM

 Yankees: INF DJ LeMahieu (right toe inflammation) could return as soon as Wednesday after hitting and running the bases before the game.
-“The last couple of days have been encouraging for him,” manager Aaron Boone said.
+“The last couple of days have been encouraging for him,” Boone said.
 “There’s a chance he could be in play tomorrow.
 If not, I might push a little more till Friday.”
-New York is off Thursday before wrapping up its home schedule against Baltimore.
+After Thursday’s off day, New York wraps up its home schedule with three against Baltimore.

 UP NEXT